Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 Within the Task view are details about the task: Task name, Due date, Priority, Assignee, Status, and Identifier.
 There is a back arrow to exit Task view and return to the Task list.

 Individual tasks have a “Comments” section below the task details.
 The most recent comment is shown with the user's icon, user name, date the comment was added, and the user’s comment.
-If a comment is too long, there is a **Read More** link.
 If there is more than one comment, you will see a link to **View all**.
 The link **Add a comment…** is below existing comments.

 Attached files is a section below Comments that shows the number of attached files to the task.
 The link **View all** displays an Attached files page when there are more than four attachments.
 Clicking an attachment will download the file to preview with a popup and **Cancel** option.